Introduction: OBD II Codes P0420/P0430 Fix

-Do you have this annoying light on the dash of your SN95 Mustang?
+Do you have this annoying light on the dash of your Mustang?
 Have you changed your exhaust system?
-This light can be caused by many things including removing the catalytic converter or replacing your midpipe for race track or off-road use.
-If you have read out the OBD II codes and have a P0420 and/or P0430 (Catalyst System Efficiency Below Limit) then I have a solution for you.
+If you have installed an off-road h-pipe or x-pipe (no catalytic converters) or removed your catalytic converters for track use, your oxygen sensors will read a higher level of emissions which will trigger a check engine light or malfunction indicator light.
+If you have scanned the OBD II codes and have a P0420 and/or P0430 (Catalyst System Efficiency Below Limit) then I have a solution for you.
 As with most mods to cars, especially the emissions system, there can be fines or other penalties for using this on road; there is also the possibility of damage to your vehicle.
 That being said; let's fix your car.

 Step 1: Parts and Tools Needed